mathiasbosman/mathiasbosman.me/README.md

 # Mathias Bosman - online resume
 [![CodeQL][link_ci_badge]][link_ci_flow]

-A simple website with a bit of Github automatisation magic containing my personal resume on [mathiasbosman.be][link_mathiasbosman_be].
+A simple website with a bit of Github magic containing my personal resume on [mathiasbosman.be][link_mathiasbosman_be].